 Still wearing all three of these items, four years later…

 Personally, I’ve been amazed at the durability of ExOfficio clothing.
 There are items I’ve worn 50+ times and they still look as good as they did when I put them on the first time.
 Many of the go-to items I throw in my bag when I go on a trip are the same ones I threw in four years ago.
 They are items from Sierra Designs, Craghoppers, Ecco, Oboz, Lowa, and some of those lifetime warranty brands listed above.
 And hey, the post about Colombia Sportswear gear that has done me right includes a photo of a jacket I use that is made from recycled plastic bottles.
 Double good karma.

 So do your part.
 Try to wear out a few pairs of travel pants and jackets before you toss them and go on a buying spree.

 You may be joining a new trend.
 As a Bloomberg article that came out five months after the first one I referenced above said, “In the near term, the bigger challenge for apparel makers, wherever they are, is that people in developed countries, particularly the U.S., seem to be losing interest in buying new clothes.”

 Maybe our consumer-obsessed culture is getting wiser.
-Buying four pieces of well-made clothing that lasts for years is better than buying 20 items that you’ll soon be tossing out.
+Buying four pieces of well-made, quality travel clothing that lasts for years is better than buying 20 items that you’ll soon be tossing out.